Write a Java Command

 }

-3. Extend the Java command from class com.ibm.cte.sdc.bpm.testing.command.BaseCommand, and override the constructor method and the method execute and parseArgs from parent class as below:
+3. Extend the Java command from the class com.ibm.cte.sdc.bpm.testing.command.BaseCommand, and override the constructor method and the methods execute and parseArgs from the parent class as below:

 public MyJavaCommand(TestDriver driver) {